-EBITDA and adjusted EBITDA increased significantly compared to 2013 due to a substantial increase in sales as AGI capitalized on positive market conditions, and solid gross margins that resulted from a strong operational performance and a weaker Canadian dollar, partially offset by higher input costs.
+EBITDA and adjusted EBITDA increased significantly compared to 2013 due to a substantial increase in sales as AGI capitalized on positive market conditions in 2014 while the first half of 2013 was negatively impacted by a poor 2012 harvest.
+Solid gross margins that resulted from a strong operational performance and a weaker Canadian dollar, partially offset by higher input costs, also impacted the increase from 2013.
 See "EBITDA Reconciliation" above for a reconciliation between these measures.